jnysms/basic-calculator/README.md

-# basic-calculator
-Basic calculator using HTML, CSS, and JavaScript
+Basic calculator using HTML, CSS, and JavaScript.
+Thanks for stopping by!